Manisha1012/ChatBox/README.md

-ChatBox app is just a simple react app without database connection to learn the websocket.
+ChatBox is just a simple react web app without database connection to learn the websocket.

 Typing -